thecodingmachine/utils.common.doctrine-annotations-wrapper/README.md

 utils.common.doctrine-annotations-wrapper
 =========================================

-Provide an install script for a Doctrine's AnnotationReader in Mouf Framework.
+Provides an install script for Doctrine's AnnotationReader in Mouf Framework.

 Content of the package
 ----------------------